dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-oh yeah well
+well
-I mean one is is is more complex than the other there's a fairly small instruction set well
+I mean one is more complex than the other there's a fairly small instruction set well